ADD CONDITION

 Pediatric Use

-Pediatric patients aged 5 years and older are instructed to dissolve 1 lozenge slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
-For children under 5 years of age, it is recommended to consult a doctor before use.
+Pediatric patients should be kept out of reach of children.
+For those aged 5 years and older, the recommended dosage is to dissolve 1 lozenge slowly in the mouth every 2 hours as needed or as directed by a healthcare professional.
+For children under 5 years of age, it is advised to consult a doctor before use.

 Geriatric Use